 Emergencies can escalate quickly when you are traveling away from home.
 To ensure the best possible coverage George Mason University has acquired the insurance services of Mercer Campus Travel Assistance Service.
 Mercer, in partnership with Chubb Insurance Company, provides evacuation, emergency and informational services.

 Studying and traveling abroad requires many of the same health and safety precautions that one would take in the U.S. However, participants need to be aware of additional risks that may be unique to traveling abroad and living in a particular country or region.
 It is recommended that student visit the State Department Advisories page as well as the country specific information available through our insurance provider portal, Mercer Travel Assist.

 *Please note that the International Emergency Insurance does not include general medical coverage.
 Medical Insurance carried by most full-time faculty and staff is usually applicable overseas; however each traveler should confirm this with their individual carrier.
 Students should also check with their health insurance provider to confirm their coverage extends overseas.

 Who Is Covered?

-Employees traveling on official University business are covered worldwide, 24 hours a day.
+Employees traveling on Covered Travel worldwide, 24 hours a day.
 The benefits extend to their lawful spouses, domestic partner and children traveling with them.

 Students traveling overseas who are participating in off-campus activities sponsored and supervised by the University are covered worldwide, 24 hours a day.